Chart Color Schemes

 Biggera Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Biggera Waters had a higher cultural diversity than most local areas, with 21.5% of residents speaking a language other than English at home and 38.7% born overseas.
-Christianity was the predominant religion, comprising 47.4% of the population.
-Islam, however, was overrepresented at 3.8%, compared to 0.6% in the rest of Queensland.
+Biggera Waters, surveyed in June 2016, had a higher cultural diversity than most local areas, with 21.5% of residents speaking languages other than English at home and 38.7% born overseas.
+Christianity was the predominant religion, accounting for 47.4%.
+Islam's representation was notably higher at 3.8%, compared to Regional Qld's 0.6%.

 Frequently Asked Questions - Diversity